azkaban/azkaban/documents/2.1/plugins.markdown

 ---
 #Plugins

 Azkaban is designed to be modular.
-We are able to plugin code to add viewer pages or execute jobs the way we see fit.
+We are able to plug in code to add viewer pages or execute jobs in a customizable manner.
 These pages will describe the azkaban-plugins that can be downloaded from [the download page](../../downloads.html) and how to extend Azkaban by creating your own plugins or extending an existing one.